KanishR1/Introduction-to-ASIC-Flow/README.md

 ![opt_1_net](./images/day_3/opt_1_netl.png)

 #### **Example 2**
-The verilog code for the exampple 2 is given below :
+The verilog code for the example 2 is given below :
 ```
 module opt_check2 (input a , input b , output y);
 	assign y = a?1:b;